ChainAgnostic/CAIPs/CAIPs/caip-275.md

 ## Connection properties

 How the dApp actually requests signatures and talks to the signer will vary depending on the authenticator and the chain being used.
-One option for session management is [Wallet Connect][], where the "authenticated session" returned is actually a WalletConnect session.
+One option for session management is to create a session with the [CAIP-25][] protocol, where the "authenticated session" token returned is actually a JSON-RPC session token, such as that used by the [Wallet Connect] JSON-RPC relay network.
 Applications may also choose to directly integrate signer SDKs, providing a more streamlined signing flow.

 For example, here is how an application would integrate with the Login With Name login process:

-1. Install [Wagmi][] and [Login With Name WAGMI connector][] packages.
+1. Install connection/authentication libraries, such as [Wagmi][] and [Login With Name WAGMI connector][] packages.
-2. Import the `loginWithName` connector from the package.
+2. Import the connector method from the package (`loginWithName` in the case of `wagmi` and our sample implementation).
-3. Configure the [Wagmi][] config with the `loginWithName` connector.
+3. Configure the macro library (in this case [Wagmi][]) to use the specific connector (`loginWithName`).
-   This package provides ENS as a name resolver which can be configured to use `mainnet` or `sepolia`.
+   Our sample implementation package provides `ENS` as a name resolver which can be configured to use `mainnet` or `sepolia`.
+4. Configure the app to use the previously configured library to establish the connection.
-4. Wrap the app with `WagmiProvider`, pass it the configuration with the loginWithName connector.
+   Following the example would be wrapping the app with `WagmiProvider`, and passing it the configuration with the `loginWithName` connector.
 5. Upon connection request, the connector will request application for user name.
-Application can show user an input for it, if not obtained in other way.
+   Application can try cached or automatically resolved suggestions first and offer a user confirmation of the suggestion(s), or if none can be resolved without user intervention, prompt the user for a user name directly.
 6. Connector will now resolve user name into an address and authentication flows and trying to reach the wallet specified and its accounts.
 7. After signing in with the wallet.
-Application can use standard [Wagmi][] hooks like `useAccount`, `useConnect` etc.
+Application can use the hooks and abstractions provided by the library, such as `useAccount`, `useConnect` etc in the case of `wagmi`.

 ## Name Resolver systems

 For the purposes of this document, we've detailed a flow based on ENS domains.
 But this standard is extensible to any name resolution system.
 For example, to use Solana domains, you could just replace the ENS name resolver component with a Solana name resolver component.
-The name resolver can also mix several sources, so resolving using several chains is only a matter of combining the specific name resolver for each chain and then combining them with the necessary logic.
+The name resolver can also mix several sources, so resolving from several chains (even non-EVM chains) is only a matter of combining the specific name resolver for each chain and then combining them with the necessary logic.

-Reference implementation included in [Login With Name WAGMI connector][] include two name resolvers to showcase different implementations.
+Sample implementation included in [Login With Name WAGMI connector][] include two name resolvers to showcase different implementations.

-- ENS, compatible with any chain that uses it and likely the one that will be the most common.
+- ENS, which has wide compatibility with many chains and integrated in many user-facing interfaces across web3.
 - Domain Wallets, an online web wallet system compatible with many chains and that already integrates a domain naming system to identify each wallet.
-- An application level mixer name resolver, that combines the two previous ones.
+- An application-level multi-resolver, that handles the logic of the two specific resolvers above.

 It has to be noted too, that the name resolver can be any service that resolves names and their associated `authenticator` text record to an address and authentication flows respectively.
 A name resolver can take any type of name and as long as it can resolve it, it does not have to be tied to any chain.